 Dance & Fitness Teacher Survival Kit during Lockdown

-The coronavirus has done more than just damage to our health: for the average performer, dance teacher, cheer coach and fitness instructor - it's also put an end to our ability to earn a wage.
+The coronavirus has damaged more than just our health: for the average performer, dance teacher, cheer coach, and fitness instructor, it's also put an end to our ability to earn a wage.

 There are four significant issues to consider if you are considering going down the online training route:

 1) Which platform should I use?
 Youtube, Instagram, Facebook, Vimeo, etc.